Residential Treatment FAQ

 How is treatment paid for?

 Wedgwood accepts payment from a wide variety of sources.
-Among these are the Department of Human Services, Community Mental Health, Juvenile Courts, and Michigan Adoption Subsidy.
-Insurance companies rarely cover the costs of residential treatment but frequently will cover the costs of outpatient counseling.
-Wedgwood is not JCAHO accredited.
-Make sure your insurance company knows this.
+Among these are the Department of Human Services, Community Mental Health, Juvenile Courts, Michigan Adoption Subsidy and some insurance companies.

 What services are provided?